 The play began.
 Act one of the play concluded without any major incident barring the time when Dashu spat on the stage once.
 But with the commencement of act three, Dashu began to behave rather thoughtlessly.
-At one point he was expected to say, "Can man hope to cope on his own if Devdoot turns away?"
+At one point he was expected to say, "How can man live if god turns away from him?"
 But Dashu added four-five lines more of his own after this.
 When I objected, Dashu retorted, "All of you deliver long lectures and there is no problem with that; it is only when I speak a few words more you object to it."

 The curtain was raised for the final act.
 After some time the minister presented himself before the king.
-He apprised his king of mundane matters, and then informed that Devdoot had departed for heaven after showering blessings on the king.
+He apprised the king of mundane matters and then informed that Devdoot had departed for heaven after showering blessings on the king.

 No sooner had the minister imparted this piece of information than Dashu sprang on the stage smiling from ear to ear and sang out, "He has come back."

-Rakhal was enacting the role of a sentinel.
+Rakhal was playing the role of a sentry.
 He approached Dashu with the intention of whispering some words to knock sense into his head.
-The instant Rakhal took a few steps forward, Dashu leaped at him and, while declaring heroically, "This wretch had wanted to stop me by force," knocked off his turban.
+Dashu struck off the turban from Rakhal's head and said, "This wretch wanted to stop me by force."

-Bursting with anger we fell upon Dashu.
-"Idiot, you have spoiled the whole play; almost half the dialogues remained un-uttered," we told him.
+Bursting with anger, we fell upon Dashu.
+"Idiot, you have spoiled the whole play; almost half of the dialogues remained unsaid," we told him.
 "Well, when I found no one was saying anything, I just recited whatever I could remember.
 Else, the play would have been a washout," Dashu defended himself.

-"Why did you have to take the stage in the final act?
+"Why did you make an appearance in the final scene?
 That spoiled everything."
-I asked him.
+I said.